cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     - *= Arms wrestle, Weakest links, attacks "outside the box"*
     - *= You are the weakest link, goodbye*

-- "I need to start thinking about which type of security attack occurred in this house, which of the following types of security attacks?"
+- "I need to start thinking about which type of security attack occurred in this house, which of the following are types of security attacks?"
     - *= Interception, Interruption, Modification, Fabrication*
     - *= Interception, Investigation, Modification, Fascination*
     - *= Interception, Interruption, Modelisation, Fabrication*